ssbm-oro/racetime-obs/README.md

 What's the point of this?
 Why not just capture Livesplit or the racetime.gg website?
 Well, right now there isn't much point and this is really just a proof of concept.
 The only feature this currently has over those other methods is that you can set your timer's color to change based on what place you come in.But I think there are some other neat and entertaining ideas that this could be used to implement.
 These are just ideas right now, not plans or features yet.
 Please let me know if you have any suggestions!

+### Experimental features

-There is also an experimental option for Co-op races which will automatically calculate the finish time of your team and your opponents once 2 or 3 of you have finished and either who won or when the last player needs to finish by to win.
+* Co-op mode: Co-op races will automatically calculate the finish time of your team and your opponents once 2 or 3 of you have finished and either who won or when the last player needs to finish by to win.
+This will not work outside of head to head co-op races.
+* Qualifier mode: Calculate the par time and your score when the top 3 have finished using the formula score = 2 - (par time - your time)

 ### Ideas for future development